Richard Burgon: International issues

 Burgon has previously expressed support for the PSUV government in Venezuela and tweeted a congratulatory message to Nicolás Maduro when he became president in 2013.
-On an episode of Question Time in February 2019, Burgon refused to express regret for supporting Maduro following the outbreak of the 2019 Venezuelan presidential crisis.
+On an episode of Question Time in February 2019, Burgon refused to express regret for supporting Maduro following the outbreak of the Venezuelan presidential crisis.
 He has also expressed support for the Communist Party government in Cuba and spoke at a memorial event for Cuban President Fidel Castro following his death in 2016.
 During his speech, in which he praised Castro extensively, he stated that "Fidel Castro was a giant.
 A man of ideas.
 A man of action".

 Burgon has called climate change "the greatest ever market failure.
 It is a failure driven by capitalism's endless focus on profits whatever the cost", and has expressed support for the School Strike for Climate.
 He called Corbyn's speech arguing for Parliament to declare a Climate Emergency "one of the most important ever made in Parliament".

 In 2021, Burgon put forward a Ten Minute Rule Bill that would ban arms trade with Israel supported by Caroline Lucas, Liz Saville Roberts and Tommy Sheppard.

+Burgon was criticised in December 2021 when he appeared on LBC for refusing to condemn the persecution of Uyghurs in China by the Chinese government, having stated that doing so would “fuel anti-Chinese racism in our society”.

 On 24 February 2022, following the 2022 Russian invasion of Ukraine, Burgon was one of 11 Labour MPs threatened with losing the party whip after they signed a statement by the Stop the War Coalition which questioned the legitimacy of NATO and accused the military alliance of "eastward expansion".
 All 11 MPs subsequently removed their signatures.

+In October 2023 95 MPs signed Early Day Motion 1685: Protecting civilians in Gaza and Israel raised by Richard Burgon, which called for an immediate ceasefire in the hopes of saving the lives of Israeli and Palestinian civilians.

+On 15 November 2023, during the Israel - Palestine conflict, Richard Burgon MP was one of 56 Labour MPs to vote in favour of a ceasefire, as part of the SNP's amendment to the King's Speech calling for a ceasefire in Gaza.
+He was part of a rebellion against leader Keir Starmer's wishes that his MPs abstain from voting for a ceasefire.
+Saying it was "his duty", he urged political leaders to not "delay while more innocent lives are needlessly lost.
+Push for a ceasefire and do it now.
+There is not a second to waste.
+Let humanity prevail."
+Burgon was one of three Leeds Labour MPs to vote in favour of a ceasefire, along with his colleagues Fabian Hamilton MP and Alex Sobel MP.